LaChatterie/Verger/README.md

 # 🖥️ Development

 Verger is a fork of [Cherry Studio](https://github.com/CherryHQ/cherry-studio) that maintains the core functionality while adding custom configuration options and optimized default settings.
-For more detailed information, see [VERGER-README.md](VERGER-README.md).
+For more detailed information, see the [VERGER-README.md](VERGER-README.md) file.

 # 📃 License